 2 Sea Salt-Naples

 Chef Fabrizio Aielli comes from a stellar background that covers Italy, the Caribbean and two of his own highly hailed Washington, DC, restaurants.
 At Sea Salt, he conceived dining centered around the sea.
 To carry the concept, he stocks more than 100 different varieties of salt and infused flavored salts.
 Dinner at Sea Salt begins with a three-flight sampler of salt to season dishes to come.
-Convivial and inspired by chef's Venetian birthright, the setting transitions from the outdoor, pet-friendly patio to indoor casual elegance via a bar that circles outdoor to in.
-Salt candle holders light the indoors, decorated in colors from the beach and sea.
+Convivial and inspired by chef's Venetian birthright, the setting transitions from the outdoor, pet-friendly patio to indoor casual elegance via a bar that circles outdoors to in.
+Salt candle holders light the indoors, which is decorated in colors from the beach and sea.
 The main menu intertwines cultures - charcuterie, sea urchin poached in duck fat, ravioli stuffed with braised veal, salt-encrusted branzino, akaushi beef and whole fresh fish from the showcase.
 (2394347258)

 1 Mereday's Fine Dining